 Despite California’s pessimistic prediction that the 500 inmates residing at Victor Valley would probably “burn the place down before they became vegetarians,” a whopping 85% of the inmates agreed to rooming on the “vegan” side of the complex.

 The outcome was incredible.
 The environment on the New Start side of the complex compared to the 15% that stayed with the California Department of Corrections original protocol was like night and day.
 The New Start side was exempt from fights and racial territory.
 The CDC side of the house remained the same.
-Racial tension and gang terrain was unchanged and so was the food; the same old sloppy grub.
+Racial tension and gang terrain were unchanged and so was the food; the same old sloppy grub.

 The inmates on the New Start side of the fence were making better decisions because their minds were clear and their behavior changed dramatically.